 Setup the grill or BBQ for direct cooking and heat to medium or 350F - 375F.

-If using a gas grill, heat to high and place the grilling pellets in a smoker box or aluminum foil pouches.
+If using smoking chips or pellets put them in a smoker box or aluminum foil pouches.
 When they begin to smoke reduce the heat to 350F - 375F.

 Once the grill has reached cooking temperature place the pork skin side down on the cooking grates and close the lids.